 Understanding the 7-Pin Trailer Plug Wiring Diagram and Color Code

 The color code for a seven-way trailer plug helps users correctly wire the connections for various functions.
-Here is a standard color code and a diagram for a 7-way trailer plug:
+Here is a typical color code and a diagram for a 7-way trailer plug but there are other variations:

 • White: Ground